Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: Broadcast, Multiple-Access, and Interference Channels

 It should be noted that all of the above references \cite{Shitz09}-\cite{ IFCYener09} assume single antenna nodes.
-In fact, to the best of our knowledge, the only works considering the effect of multi-antenna nodes on secrecy in interference channel are \cite{IFCJorswieck09}-\cite{IFCAlij10}.
-In \cite{IFCJorswieck09}, Jorswieck \emph{et al}. study the achievable secrecy rates of a two-user MISO interference channel, where each receiver has single antenna.
-They model a non-cooperative game in MISO interference channel and obtain the Nash equilibrium point using an iterative algorithm.
+The more limited set of work that considers the impact of multi-antenna nodes on secrecy in the interference channel include \cite{IFCJorswieck09}-\cite{IFCAlij10}.
+In \cite{IFCJorswieck09}, Jorswieck \emph{et al}. studied the achievable secrecy rates of a two-user MISO interference channel, where each receiver has a single antenna.
+They modeled a non-cooperative game in the MISO interference channel and obtained the Nash equilibrium point using an iterative algorithm.
+A more unusual formulation was adapted in \cite{FakoorianTSP13MISO}, where a closed-form solution for the NE point was obtained where each multi-antenna transmitter desires to maximize the difference between its secrecy rate and the secrecy rate of the other link.

-In \cite{IFCAlic10} and \cite{IFCAlij10}, Swindlehurst \emph{et al}. investigate the two-user MIMO Gaussian interference channel with confidential messages, where each node has arbitrary number of antennas.
-Several cooperative and non-cooperative transmission schemes are described, and their achievable secrecy rate regions are derived.
-A game-theoretic formulation of the problem is adopted to allow the transmitters to find an operating point that balances network performance and fairness (the so called Kalai-Smorodinsky bargaining solution \cite{IFCAlij10}).
-It is shown in \cite{IFCAlij10} that, while ordinary jamming is near optimal for the standard wiretap channel \cite{Wornell09}, its performance is far from optimal for the interference channel.
+In \cite{IFCAlic10} and \cite{IFCAlij10}, Swindlehurst \emph{et al}. investigated the two-user MIMO Gaussian interference channel with confidential messages, where each node has arbitrary number of antennas.
+Several cooperative and non-cooperative transmission schemes were described, and their achievable secrecy rate regions were derived.
+A game-theoretic formulation of the problem was adopted to allow the transmitters to find an operating point that balances network performance and fairness (the so called Kalai-Smorodinsky (K-S) bargaining solution \cite{IFCAlij10}).
+If the transmitters cooperate by exchanging information about the channels and signal subspaces associated with their link, then a combination of GSVD beamforming and altruistic \emph{artificial noise alignment} by each transmitter to mask the information signal from the other transmitter at its \emph{own} receiver can be used, as seen in Fig.~\ref{fig:ANA}.
+As depicted in the figure, each transmitter intentionally undermines the ability of its receiver to decode the interfering signal; for example, noise $\mathbf{H}_1 \mathbf{A}_1$ and interference $\mathbf{G}_2 \mathbf{D}_2$ are aligned to lie in the same subspace at receiver 1.
+Here, the artificial noise can potentially also degrade the confidential message of the transmitter itself, so the transmit signal and power allocated to noise must be carefully designed.
+It was shown in \cite{IFCAlij10} that, while ordinary jamming is near optimal for the standard wiretap channel \cite{Wornell09}, its performance is far from optimal for the interference channel.